SEVS importable model eligibility

 Under SEVS only certain models of cars can be imported.
 The laws in this regard are somewhat complex and full of exceptions, but as some general rules, cars can only be imported under SEVS if the model of vehicle was not sold locally in Australia under any brand or badge.
 Cars sold with a different engine variant in Japan than in Australia are not considered sufficiently different to be eligible for import.

-As well as all 1988 or older vehicles, click below for the list of vehicles which are elgible for import and for which compliance is available.
+As well as all vehicles which are 25 years old or more, click below for the list of vehicles which are eligible for import and for which compliance is available.

 For those interested, here is how a car is deemed eligible under SEVS import laws.
 If the car was not sold locally it must then also meet 2 out of the following 4 criteria: